 You can also search all publications by topic or keyword.

-While British Columbians want more action on global warming and are supportive of further rate increases, they have some dissatisfaction with the policy in its current form.
-This backgrounder summarizes the polling results of over 1000 British Columbians' commissioned by the Pembina Institute and the Pacific Institute for Climate Solutions and conducted by Strategic Communications Inc. in July of 2012.
+This backgrounder summarizes the polling results of over 1000 British Columbians' opinions on global warming and the carbon tax commissioned by the Pembina Institute and the Pacific Institute for Climate Solutions and conducted by Strategic Communications Inc. in July of 2012.

-The reality is that the combination of electricity sources — and therefore the qualities and characteristics of the electricity system — depend on where we live in the country.
-Some provinces live up to the common conception of predominantly hydroelectric power, but six provinces still burn coal to generate electricity and three of these — Alberta, Saskatchewan, and Nova Scotia — rely more on coal than any other source of electricity combined.
+The combination of electricity sources — and therefore the qualities and characteristics of the electricity system — depend on where we live in the country.